Rules of bicycle polo for 5 players in France |

 Article 26 - Players out of the game

-The succesive steps concerning the use of the yellow and red cards are following:
+of the yellow and red cards are following:

-- 1: oral warning;
+1: oral warning;

-- 2: yellow card with or without expulsion of 2 minutes
+- 2: yellow card with or

-- 3: red card with definitive expulsion of the fouling player and replacement of him after 5 minutes.
+expulsion of the fouling player and replacement of him after 5 minutes.

-According to the seriousness of the foul, the referee may use directly the step 2 or 3.
-The yellow and red cards given in a match shall be written on the match sheet.
+to the seriousness of the foul, the referee may use directly the step 2 or 3.

 Furthermore, the fouling player may incur sanctions in accordance to general regulations of the French Cycling Federation.